-Amazing and abundant displays of locally grown peaches and watermelons have greeted me lately each day when I walk into the grocery store to shop for my clients.
+Amazing and abundant displays of locally grown peaches and watermelons have greeted me lately each day when I walk into the grocery store to shop for my clients and I really wanted to create something with this summer bounty.

-So, rather than something sweet, I wanted to use peaches in a savory preparation instead so I came up with this peach and watermelon salsa that pairs beautifully with Bourbon-Marinated Pork Tenderloin.
+So, rather than something sweet, I wanted to use peaches in a savory preparation instead.
+I came up with this peach and watermelon salsa that pairs beautifully with Bourbon-Marinated Pork Tenderloin.

 What is the difference between pork tenderloin and pork loin?